Find the Best Paper for Your Technique

 After being unavailable for a long time—Winsor and Newton paper is back!

 Cold press—paper texture is slightly smoother than Arches cold press.
 This paper is heavily sized and quite white, making it good for vibrant color and easy softening of hard edges after paint dries; however, it lifts a bit easier than Arches, so for layered washes I recommend a soft brush.
 This paper is very sturdy for lifting without paper damage.
-The 140 lb. is my overall favorite studio paper.
+The 140 lb. is one of my overall favorites.

 Hot press—shows every brush stroke and is great for creating deliberate bloom texture.
 When stretching, I usually only wet this paper from the back to avoid removing sizing from the top surface.
 As with other hot press papers, when handling paper watch out for skin oils or hand lotion, as these can create resist spots.